genmon/aboutfeeds/index.md

 ## Who made this site?

-**About Feeds** is a free site from [Matt Webb](http://interconnected.org).
+**About Feeds** is a free site from [Matt Webb](https://interconnected.org).
 I made this site because _using web feeds for the first time is hard,_ and we can fix that.
 [Read about why this site exists.](why)

-My hope is that **About Feeds** can become the default _"Help!
-What is this?"_ link next to every web feed icon on the web.
-It's bare bones right now, and I have a ton of ideas of how to make this site more and more useful.

 _**Are you a site owner?** Please consider adding a [Help!
 What is a feed?](https://aboutfeeds.com) link (or similar) next to your feed link or RSS icon.
 If you have access to the code, style your feed to make it friendly to new users with [pretty-feed.xsl](https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl)._

 To contribute or to give feedback, [start a discussion on the About Feeds repo on GitHub](https://github.com/genmon/aboutfeeds) or contact me.
-My email address is [over here](http://interconnected.org).
+My email address is [over here](https://interconnected.org).

 --Matt